-Each week, I get approached by a handful of university students and young professionals seeking my advice on how they can kick-start their careers in crisis management.
-Although I would love to be able to give time to each and every one of you, my schedule doesn’t always permit me to do so.
-So I decided to do that here.
+Each week, I get approached by a handful of students and young professionals seeking my advice on how they can kick-start their careers in crisis management.
+Although I would love to be able to give time to each and every one of you, my schedule doesn’t always permit me to do so, which is why I’ve created this page.

 This blog post answers the questions I get asked most frequently, along with some added comments and insights.
 If you have additional questions, feel free to ask me them in the comments section below and I promise to respond.
 My hope is that this will turn into a good resource for scholars and young professionals – and for those of you who are ambitious enough to write me, perhaps you can connect with one another in the comments section and beyond (you’ll notice that networking is advice I share with you further down).